-“We have actually reduced our costs since switching,” Pena says.
-“The thicker foam soap and touch-free dispensers provide the right amount for effective hand washing.
-The new system has really simplified our maintenance routine.
-It’s much easier to manage inventory, and the refills are easier to store, transport and service.
+“We have actually reduced our costs since switching.
+The thicker foam soap and touch-free dispensers provide the right amount for effective hand washing," Pena says.
+"The new system has also really simplified our maintenance routine.
+It’s much easier to manage inventory, and the refills are easier to store, transport, and service.
 The Lifetime Performance Guarantee, which includes replacement batteries, is another cost and convenience advantage.”

 Military and civilian personnel have responded very favorably.

-In addition, today’s sealed cartridges are designed for recyclability, delivering a combination of social and environmental sustainability benefits.
+be recycled, delivering a combination of social and environmental sustainability benefits.

 - Chattman M, Maxwell S, Gerba C. 2011.
 Occurrence of heterotrophic and coliform bacteria in liquid hand soaps from bull refillable dispensers in public facilities.
 J Environ Health.
 73(7): 26-29.